kitbagjs/router/docs/core-concepts/defining-routes.md

 })
 ```

 Any Route can be a parent, though to have the children components be rendered correctly you need to put a `<router-view />` component somewhere in the parent's template.
-Alternatively, you can omit `component` from the parent route, since router assumes any route that has `children` and doesn't explicitly declare a `component` wants to mount `RouterView`.
+Alternatively, you can omit `component` from the parent route, since router assumes any route that doesn't explicitly declare a `component` wants to mount `RouterView`.

 ## Route Names